 - Collaborations to improve patient care, including TAPID (transplantation and PID) and AusPollen projects.

-- Establishment of AIFA (Allergy and Immunology Foundation of Australasia) in 2013, to fund research and raise awareness.
+- Establishment of AIFA (Allergy and Immunology Foundation of Australasia) in 2013, to fund and support research and raise awareness.

 - Management of ASCIA Annual Conferences since 2014 (replacing the ASCIA Annual Scientific Meetings).

-- Development of new ASCIA guidelines for infant feeding and allergy prevention in 2016.
+- Development of new ASCIA guidelines for infant feeding and allergy prevention in 2016, based on published evidence from the LEAP study.

-- Development and implementation of the first National Allergy Strategy for Australia, in partnership with Allergy & Anaphylaxis Australia and key stakeholders.
+- Development of the first National Allergy Strategy for Australia in 2015, in partnership with Allergy & Anaphylaxis Australia and key stakeholders www.allergy.org.au/national-allergy-strategy.